jjon-saxton/momoko-cms/README.md

 1. Log in to your server via SSH, instructions on this procedure vary depending on your SSH client.
 Consult your client's instruction manual for details.
 2. Once you have an shell prompt create a folder for MomoKO or change to your web folder either `mkdir momoko && ch momoko` or `ch public_html` replace momoko or public_html with the correct folder name.
-3. Set-up git in the folder you switched to; `git initialize`
+3. Set-up git in the folder you switched to; `git init`
-4. Set our repo as this folder's remote origin: `git origin remote https://github.com/jjon-saxton/momoko-cms.git`
+4. Set our repo as this folder's remote origin: `git remote add origin https://github.com/jjon-saxton/momoko-cms.git`
 5. Download from git: `git pull`
 6. Proceed to 'Configuring MomoKO'